Table of Contents

 Step 1

-Put the middle of your back on the bench and walk your feet together.
+Place the middle of your upper back on the long edge of a bench and walk your feet out until your knees are bent about 90 degrees.

 Step 2